-As the civil war in Syria continues unabated, Jordan has contributed substantial and generous assistance to Syria’s refugees.
-As of March 2018, Jordan hosts over 655 000 Syrian refugees — 51% of them children.
-The vast majority, some 80%, live in cities and towns, while the remainder resides in mainly two refugee camps.
-One of these, Zaatari, is the world’s second largest camp with close to 80 000 residents.
+As the civil war in Syria continues unabated, Jordan has contributed substantial and generous assistance to refugees from Syria.
+As of October 2018, Jordan hosts over 670 000 Syrian refugees — 48% of them children.
+The vast majority, some 83%, live in cities and towns, while the remainder reside mainly in two refugee camps – Azraq and Zataari.
+Zaatari is the world’s second largest camp with close to 80 000 residents.
 The influx of refugees from Syria, and of people fleeing the conflict in Iraq, has put substantial pressure on Jordan’s over-stretched resources at one of the most difficult economic periods in the country’s history.

 Meanwhile, a generation of Syrian refugee children has been unable to access formal education.
 At the same time, refugees cite education for their children, boys as well as girls, as a top priority.

-Syrian refugees in Jordan without updated government and UNHCR paperwork risk deportation, which limits their freedom of movement, as well as preventing them from accessing basic services including healthcare, education and the labour market.
+Syrian refugees in Jordan without updated government and UNHCR documents risk deportation, which limits their freedom of movement, as well as preventing them from accessing basic services including healthcare, education and the labour market.
 The EU has supported the UNHCR and a consortium of partner organisations in the government’s efforts to regularise the civil and/or legal status of refugees lacking proper registration.
-A final decision was taken on 4 March 2018, when Jordan formally began to regularise the status of urban refugees without permits, offering them greater protection.
+The decision taken on 4 March 2018, when Jordan formally began to regularise the status of urban refugees without permits, has been extended to March 2019, offering them greater protection.